VishalRao/VishalRao/README.md

-### Hi there 👋, my name is Vishal Rao and I am a multidisciplinary engineer based in the United States.
+### Hi there 👋, my name is Vishal Rao and I am a software engineer based in the United States.
+I am a United States citizen authorized to work _without_ any visa sponsorship.

 # Credentials:  Licenses, Certifications, and Badges